 Bioinformatics Tools Development for Cancer Genomics and Genetic Study

-Dr. Zhang is the creator of a web-based tool, ezQTL, used for interactive visualization and colocalization of quantitative trait loci (QTL) and GWAS.
+Dr. Zhang is the creator of a web-based tool, ezQTL, used for interactive visualization and colocalization of quantitative trait loci (QTL) and genome-wide association studies (GWAS).
 For his work in cancer genomics, he also created mSigPortal, an integrative mutational signature portal designed to visualize, analyze, and explore the mutational signature data from public genomic studies and/or the user's input. mSigPortal will greatly benefit studies investigating mutagenetic processes involved in tumorigenesis.
-Dr. Zhang is additionally developing the PurityNGS, a software that can be used to visualize and estimate tumor purity, ploidy, and clonal architecture by integrating somatic copy number alteration, single nucleotide variants, and cancer cell fraction.
+Dr. Zhang also is developing PurityNGS, a software that can be used to visualize and estimate tumor purity, ploidy, and clonal architecture by integrating somatic copy number alteration, single nucleotide variants, and cancer cell fraction.

 To request an interview with NCI researchers, contact the NCI Office of Media Relations.